oil-mcut/oil-mcut.github.io/Chapter11.md

 ![png](img/Chapter11/output_32_1.png)

+<a name='Neural style transfers with cv2 using a pre-trained torch model'></a>

-## Neural style transfers with cv2 using a pre-trained torch model
+### Neural style transfers with cv2 using a pre-trained torch model

 In this section, we will discuss how to use deep learning to implement a ***neural style transfer (NST)***.
 You will be surprised at the kind of artistic images we can generate using it.
 Before diving into further details about the deep learning model, let's discuss some of the basic concepts.
 ### Understanding the NST algorithm
 The NST algorithm was first revealed in a paper on the subject by Gatys et alia in 2015.
 This technique involves a lot of fun!
 I am sure you will love implementing this, and will be amazed at the outputs that you'll create.